 The three European cities will act as inspirational environments to aid in the creative process.
 The locations will be Athens, Berlin, Budapest and finally Berlin again for the final exhibition (gallery to be confirmed).

+November 2022 (dates to be confirmed).
 Third seminar in Budapest with Tim Cark, Curator and Editor/Founder of 1000 Words Contemporary Photography Magazine.

 SUMMARY: Michael Grieve/Director of Art Foto Mode